Cooking Over A Fire Outdoors

 #6 Food Preservation Pioneer Skills

-Once you know how to raise animals, hunt, fish, and garden, you need to know how to store and save what you have.
+Once you know how to raise animals, hunt, fish, and garden, you must know how to store and save what you have.
 Remember, there may be a time when you can’t just walk into the grocery store to get the food that you need.
 The main types of food preservation include:

 #7 Butchering